Hack-the-Future/htf-website/_pages/apply.md

 layout: single
 ---

-Applications are no longer open at this time.
+Applications are not open at this time.